numpy/numpy/doc/source/user/basics.creation.rst

         [0., 1., 0., 0., 0.],
         [0., 0., 1., 0., 0.]])

-:func:`diag()` can define either a square 2D array with given values along the diagonal _or_ if given a 2D array returns a 1D array that is only the diagonal elements.
+:func:`numpy.diag` can define either a square 2D array with given values along the diagonal _or_ if given a 2D array returns a 1D array that is only the diagonal elements.
 The two array creations can be helpful while doing linear algebra as such::